Being mayor ten kilometers from the war: "I'm staying, they are my people"

 No hay anuncios

-The pace of the Bilopil·lia City Council is frantic.
-Its workers, between coffees and cigarettes, meet outside to discuss the daily situation and be on the lookout for the roar of an approaching winged danger.
+The pace of the Bilopil·lia City Council is frenetic.
+Its workers, between coffees and cigarettes, meet outside to discuss the daily situation and be on the lookout for the sound of an approaching winged danger.
 And it is always three acronyms that come up in conversation: FPV, KAB, or DRG.
 KABs are aerial bombs that Russia uses to attack the front or nearby buildings.
-And of these, they have a large arsenal inherited from the Soviet Union.
-Whether 250 kilograms, 500 or more, their echo is part of the usual soundscape of Bilopil·lia.
+And they have a large arsenal of these inherited from the Soviet Union.
+Whether it's 250 kilograms, 500, or more, its echo is part of Bilopil·lia's usual soundscape.
 Another more silent and lethal threat are the DRGs, Russian sabotage and reconnaissance units.
-They are soldiers in civilian clothes or uniforms who cross Ukrainian lines to perpetrate assassinations or obtain information.
-Taking advantage of the density of the forests, they penetrate these populations and carry out sabotage or plant explosive traps.
-"I know all the faces of my neighbors, but with the personnel of our army it is different because they are in various units".
+They are soldiers in civilian or uniform who cross Ukrainian lines to perpetrate assassinations or obtain information.
+Taking advantage of the density of the forests, they penetrate these populations and commit sabotage or place explosive traps.
+"I know all the faces of my neighbors, but with our army personnel it's different because they are in various units".

-The locals who live in the outskirts sign a paper in which they inform that they are aware of the dangers they may face, such as being mistaken for an enemy infiltrator or other hardships.
+Locals living in the villages sign a document in which they inform that they are aware of the dangers they may face, such as being mistaken for an enemy infiltrator or other hardships.
 "They assume this risk.
 The other day a fifty-year-old man died from an attack.
-He was a young man; perhaps he preferred to live in his home and die than to go to the city of Sumy and be afraid of being mobilized by the army," says Yuriy.
+He was a young man; perhaps he preferred to live in his house and die than go to the city of Sumi and be afraid of being mobilized by the army," says Yuriy.

 Cargando